Thursday, November 13, 2014

 My very first feminist theory text was Feminist Thought by Rosemarie Tong.
 This text lays out all of the different feminist movements.
 She covers the history and context of each of these movements quite well as I recall.

-I also took a Women's History course in which I read The History of Patriarchy by Gerda Lerner.
+I also took a Women's History course in which I read The Creation of Patriarchy by Gerda Lerner.
 This book was simply fascinating.
 I couldn't put it down.
 This is one of those texts that you realize you've highlighted almost every line and, thus, decide to stop highlighting altogether since every word is so delicious and important.

 To begin understanding that gender is a social construct, not a natural act, Simone de Beauvoir's canonical text, The Second Sex, is really the best.